astronomer/docs/astro/develop-project.md

 ## Add Python, OS-level packages, and Airflow providers

 :::info
 Python manages dependencies, typically, using a library called `pip` and a file called `requirements.txt`.
 You can read more about this file and it's format [here](https://pip.pypa.io/en/stable/reference/requirements-file-format/#requirements-file-format).
 Python dependencies can be browsed at [pypi.org](https://pypi.org/).
-Airflow providers can be browser at the [Astronomer Registry](https://registry.astronomer.io/)
+Airflow providers can be browsed at the [Astronomer Registry](https://registry.astronomer.io/)
 :::

 Most DAGs need a Python package or OS-level package to run.
 If you’re using Airflow for a data science project, for example, you might need to install popular data science libraries such as [pandas](https://pandas.pydata.org/) or [NumPy (`numpy`)](https://numpy.org/).
 Adding a Python package to your Astro project is equivalent to running `pip install`.